Coronavirus in NZ: Three more cases in Wellington and Dunedin, health chief confirms

 The Dunedin case also recently returned from overseas.

+He only developed symptoms five days after returning, so there was no risk to others on the plane, Bloomfield said.

-This is a man in his 40s who came from Germany.
-Two relatives are also in self-isolation as they are showing possible symptoms.
+Two of the man's relatives were also in self-isolation as they were showing possible symptoms.
 One is a student.

 If the student was to test positive it would be suggested that the school should be closed, Bloomfield said.